 While road tripping to Texas I found myself at La Gloria in San Antonio.
-A restaurant that highlights Mexican street food, they serve tlayudas aka the king of Oaxacan street food and commonly aka Mexican Pizza.
-Tlayuda isn’t a pizza but a traditional Oaxacan street food, made by charring a handmade tortilla over a comal, smothering it with refried beans, piling it with cabbage, then topping it with garnishes from tomatoes and avocados to cecina.
+They specialize in Mexican street food, so they make tons of tlayudas aka the king of Oaxacan street food.
+Or, as anyone who's been to a TexMex restaurant calls it: Mexican Pizza.
+Ok, tlayuda isn’t a pizza but a traditional Oaxacan street food, made by charring a handmade tortilla over a comal, smothering it with refried beans, piling it with cabbage, then topping it with garnishes from tomatoes and avocados to cecina.

 But who has a comal?
 And, for the record, when you look at a tlayuda, it kinda resembles a pizza, no?
-Just swap a tortilla for pizza dough, refried beans for tomato sauce, Mexican cheese for Italian, and sprinkle on some fresh, uncooked toppings.
-La Gloria's tlayuda was totally traditional and did everything right but it just wasn't that exciting to me.
+La Gloria's tlayuda was traditional but it just wasn't that exciting to me.
 So, having first tried it in TexMex country, I decided to mix it up CalMex style and make a Mexican pizza that's individual-sized, lightened, and summer-ified.
 At best this is barely reminiscent of a traditional tlayuda but after trying it, I think you'll agree that categorization is overrated.

 trimmed, seeded, and roughly chopped